lightning/bolts/ext-dynamic-commitments.md

 ## Abstract
 This document describes a protocol for changing channel parameters that were negotiated at the conception of the channel.
-Implementation of the protocol described in this document will enable channel peers to re-negotiate channel terms as if the channel was being opened for the first time while avoiding UTXO churn whenever possible and therefore preserving the continuity of identity for the channel whose terms are being changed.
+Implementation of the protocol described in this document will enable channel peers to re-negotiate and update channel terms as if the channel was being opened for the first time while avoiding UTXO churn whenever possible and therefore preserving the continuity of identity for the channel whose terms are being changed.

 ## Motivation
 It is well understood that closing channels is a costly thing to do.
-Not only is it costly from a chain fees perspective where we pay for moving the funds from the channel UTXO back to the main wallet collection, it is also costly from a service availability and reputation perspective.
+Not only is it costly from a chain fees perspective (where we pay for moving the funds from the channel UTXO back to the main wallet collection), it is also costly from a service availability and reputation perspective.

-After channels are closed they are no longer usable for forwarding HTLC traffic and even if we were to immediately replace the channel with another equally capable one, the closure event is visible to the entire network.
+After channels are closed, they are no longer usable for forwarding HTLC traffic and even if we were to immediately replace the channel with another equally capable one, the closure event is visible to the entire network.
 Since routes are computed by the source, the network-wide visibility of channel closures directly impacts whether or not the sender will be able to use a channel.

-Beyond that, one of the pathfinding heuristics that is broadly used to assess channel reliability is the length of time a channel has existed.
+Beyond that, one of the pathfinding heuristics that is frequently used to assess channel reliability is the channel age.
 The longevity of a channel is therefore a key asset that any running Lightning node should want to preserve, if possible.

 It follows from the above that we should try to minimize channel closure events when we can manage to do so.
-This motivates part of this proposal.
-Prior to this extension BOLT, there is no way to change some of the channel parameters established in the `{open|accept}_channel` messages without resorting to a full channel closure.
+This is the main motivation of this proposal.
+Prior to this extension BOLT, there hasn't been a way to change some of the channel parameters established in the `{open|accept}_channel` messages without resorting to a full channel closure, even if the channel counterparty consents.
 This limitation can be remediated by introducing a protocol to renegotiate these parameters.

 Notable in particular is that one of the channel parameters that we wish to renegotiate is the the `channel_type` itself.
 With the advent of Simple Taproot